TheDhejavu/the-crypto-project/README.md

 ##### Download https://github.com/TheDhejavu/the-crypto-project/tree/master/binaries/wallet.exe

-Or Re-Build Wallet binaries by navigating [to this folder](https://github.com/TheDhejavu/the-crypto-project/tree/master/cmd/wallet) and run the below command to build the cli
+Or Re-Build Wallet by navigating [to this folder](https://github.com/TheDhejavu/the-crypto-project/tree/master/cmd/wallet) and proceed to execute the below command to build the wallet

     go build